 About the course:

-- People with lived experience of voices, visions or other sensory experiences
+Young people (16+) with lived experience of voices, visions, other sensory experiences or self-harm.

-- Please answer the questions on the booking form as fully as you are able to.
-This information is helpful to us, and is kept confidential within the service.
+- Please complete as much of the booking form as you are able to.
+This information is helpful to us, and is kept confidential within our service.

-- Certificates of attendance will be given out on completion of the workshop.
+- Certificates will be provided upon completion of the training.

 When & Where

 Voice Collective (www.voicecollective.co.uk) is MIND IN CAMDEN's Hearing Voices youth project.
 For more information please contact Eve on: email@example.com.
 To find out more about our organisation, please visit www.mindincamden.org.uk.